Michael Buckbee

 Knowing your citation profile helps you in a few ways:

-• Find important sources: You can see which high-authority domains often mention your brand.
+• See which high-authority domains often mention your brand.

-• Broaden your sources: Notice if you’re missing out on certain types of sources, like having lots of news mentions but no social media citations.
+• Notice if you’re missing certain types of sources, like having lots of news mentions but no social media citations.

-• Watch competitor sources: See which domains cite your competitors.
-This can show you new places for partnerships or PR.
+• See which domains cite your competitors, which can point to new partnership or PR opportunities.

-• Track changes: Keep an eye on how the types of sources citing your brand shift over time.
+• Track how the types of sources citing your brand shift over time.

 Better Source Strategy